Razer ID

 Razer ID Cover Image

-During his internship at Razer, Elnathan was tasked with prototyping a revamped user flow for creating a Razer ID.
-Given a blue-sky scope, he explored ways to deliver the most frictionless and intuitive onboarding experience possible, while remaining mindful of real-world technical and platform limitations.
+During his internship at Razer, Elnathan led the end-to-end UX redesign of the Razer ID account creation flow — the unified onboarding system used across Razer’s global product ecosystem.
+Given a blue-sky brief, the goal was to deliver the most frictionless and intuitive onboarding experience possible, without losing sight of real-world technical and platform constraints.

 Final Prototype